Nahihilo/oc-Nothing-plugin/README.md

 # oc-Nothing-plugin
-An emply OctoberCMS plugin for test release system
+An empty OctoberCMS plugin for test release system